docker/machine/ROADMAP.md

 Currently both Machine and Boot2Docker provider similar functionality.
 This will enable users to migrate from boot2docker to machine.

 ### Expand Provisioner
 Machine currently supports running Boot2Docker for "local" providers and Ubuntu for "remote" providers.
-This will expand the provisioning capabilities to include other base operating systems such as RedHat like distributions and possibly other "just enough" operating systems.
+This will expand the provisioning capabilities to include other base operating systems such as Red Hat-like distributions and possibly other "just enough" operating systems.

 ### Windows Experience
 Currently, the Machine on Windows experience is not as good as the Mac / Linux.
 There is no "recommended" path to use Machine and there are several inconsistencies on Windows such as logging and output formatting.